couchbase/query/docs/n1ql-preview-model.md

 features sometimes called "object-relational."
 But these additions were outside the relational model, and the resulting combination lacked the coherence and completeness of a data model designed from inception to avoid these limitations.
-The next section presents such a data model.
+We now present such a data model.

 ### N1QL data model and non-first normal form